bccbass/T3A1/BenjaminCampbell_T3A1.md

 // Element at myArray index 4 is 5
 ```

-A 'For... of' loop iterates over an array, but instead of working with an index it passes the actually element of each iteration to the code block:
+A 'For... of' loop iterates over an array but instead of working with an index it passes the array element of each iteration to the code block:
 ```js
 const animalArray = ['Emu', 'Wombat', 'Kangaroo', 'Gallah'] for (const animal of animalArray){